Kompan15/Stewart-Platform-Ball-Ballancer/ReadMe.md

 	error) and out their sum into roll and pitch.
 For some systems you can use zigler-nichols method for example.
 Or if you have system transfer function - matlab.

-	for sure i fogrot to mention 60% of stuff so sorry for that, i am writing this over 6 months after having my thesis defended.
+	for sure i forgot to mention 60% of stuff so sorry for that, i am writing this over 6 months after having my thesis defended.